evmcnb/quartz/content/full/Central retinal artery occlusion.md

 Ophthalmologic emergency

-May be transient - Amaurosis fugax - treated like [[Transient Ischemic Attack]]
+May be transient - Amaurosis fugax - treated like [[Full/Transient Ischemic Attack]]

 ## Causes/Factors

 Anything that increases the risk of embolic events or CVD
 - Embolic events - theromboemboli from the carotid artery or heart can occlude the vessel
 - Atherosclerosis - buld-up of plaque in the carotid artery or ophthalmic artery
-- Vasculitis - inflammatory conditions such as [[Giant cell arteritis]]
+- Vasculitis - inflammatory conditions such as [[Full/Giant cell arteritis]]
 - Hypercoagulable states - [[Antiphospholipid syndrome]] or protein C/S defiency

 ## Clinical Features